-The Pennsylvania Quit Claim Deed is a legal document used to convey real estate between two (2) parties already known to each other.
-Specifically, it allows a party called the Grantor to enter into an arrangement whereby he or she will convey any interest they hold over a dwelling to another party called the Grantee.
-Because it is not possible for a Quit Claim Deed to confirm whether or not the Grantor is the only party who holds interest in the dwelling—or if they hold any to begin with—it is the responsibility of the Grantee to confirm this beforehand.
-If it discovered only after the fact that the expectations of the Grantor’s interest are misaligned, the Grantee will essentially be left high and dry because no warranties are offered either.
+The Pennsylvania Quit Claim Deed is a property document used for transferring ownership of real estate to a person the property owner knows personally and trusts (commonly family).
+It allows a party called the “grantor” to enter into an arrangement whereby he or she conveys any interest (ownership) they hold over a dwelling to another party called the “grantee”.
+Because it is not possible for the deed- to confirm whether or not the grantor is the only party who holds interest in the dwelling, it is the responsibility of the grantee to confirm this beforehand.

-Uniform Parcel Identifier Law (§ 21-10.1 and § 21-358): Certain counties in Pennsylvania uphold the “Uniform Parcel Identifier Law.”
-If applicable, it is a requirement for the uniform parcel identifier to be endorsed or included on the Quit Claim Deed form.
-It must also be either correctly indexed either:
+Uniform Parcel Identifier (UPI) Law (§ 21-10.1 and § 21-358): Certain counties in Pennsylvania uphold the “Uniform Parcel Identifier Law.”
+If applicable, the uniform parcel identifier MUST to be endorsed or included on the form.

-Philadelphia County: Residents of Philadelphia County must file Form 82-127: Philadelphia Real Estate Transfer Tax Certification in duplicate with the Recorder of Deeds.
+Philadelphia County: Residents of Philadelphia County must file the Real Estate Transfer Tax Certification alongside the deed.

-It is a state law requirement, per § 16-9781, that a Certificate of Residency is filed with the Quit Claim Deed at the time of recording.
+- Certificate of Residency – Per § 16-9781, it is a state law requirement that a Certificate of Residency be filed with the deed at the time of recording.
 This form is available for download on the homepage of each county.

-In accordance with § 91.112, it is also a state law requirement that a statement of value in duplicate is filed with the Quit Claim Deed at the time of recording.
-The following form by the Pennsylvania Department of Revenue may be used to fulfill this requirement: Realty Transfer Tax Statement of Value (Form REV-183 EX).
+- Statement of Value – In accordance with § 91.112, it is also a state law requirement that a statement of value is filed with the deed at the time of recording.
+Download: Realty Transfer Tax Statement of Value (Form REV-183 EX).pdf

-N.B.
-If the property is subject to transfer tax, this tax must be paid.
-To estimate how much tax will be due, the Department of Revenue’s County’s Transfer Tax resource can be used for reference.
+- Transfer Tax – If the property is subject to transfer tax, the tax must be paid.
+To estimate how much tax will be due, the Department of Revenue’s County’s Transfer Tax resource can be used.